pymupdf/PyMuPDF/docs/displaylist.rst

       :arg int alpha: determine whether or not (0, default) to include a transparency channel.

-      :arg clip: an area of the full mediabox to which the pixmap should be restricted.
-      :type clip: :ref:`IRect` or :ref:`Rect`
+      :arg irect_like clip: restrict rendering to the intersection of this area with :attr:`DisplayList.rect`.

       :rtype: :ref:`Pixmap`
       :returns: pixmap of the display list.